nginxinc/compliance-rules/README.md

 - `release-version` - git tag, for example `v1.2.2`, or release branch name, for example `release-1.2.2`
 - `artifactory-user` - secrets.ARTIFACTORY_USER
 - `artifactory-token` - secrets.ARTIFACTORY_TOKEN
-- `save_in_github` - 'true' or 'false', stores or skips storing SBOM tarball as a GitHub artifact.
-Defaults to `false`
-- `save_in_az` - 'true' or 'false', stores or skips uploading SBOM tarball to Azure Storage
-- `debug` - 'true' or 'fales', allows to output SBOM file in GitHub workflow log.
-Defaults to `false`

 NGINX Security Team specific secrets set at the repository level: